JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 ## Final version:
 - COLORS
 - If more than one posible sol -> show all without steps
+- When printing the sudoku:
   - Invert Axis
   - not 0 based coord
+  - print focused cell